MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-cm.md

     3. Make sure that the **Enabled** check box is selected, and then click **Next**.
 6. On the **Select Management Pack** page, in the **Management Pack** list, select either **System Center Configuration Manager Connector Configuration** or **System Center Configuration Manager 2012 Connector Configuration**, and then click **Next**.
 7. On the **Connect to System Center Configuration Manager Database** page, do the following:
-    1. In the **Database Server Name** box, type the server name of the server that is hosting the System Center Configuration Manager site database and the database named instance, if applicable.
-For example, at the hypothetical Woodgrove Bank, you might type **woodgrove\instance1** if the System Center Configuration Manager database is on a named instance of Microsoft SQL Server, or type **woodgrove** if the database is on a default instance of SQL Server.
+    1. In the **Database Server Name** box, type the server name of the server that is hosting the Configuration Manager site database and the database named instance, if applicable.
+For example, at the hypothetical Woodgrove Bank, you might type **woodgrove\instance1** if the Configuration Manager database is on a named instance of Microsoft SQL Server, or type **woodgrove** if the database is on a default instance of SQL Server.
-    2. In the **Database Name** box, type the name of the System Center Configuration Manager site database.
+    2. In the **Database Name** box, type the name of the Configuration Manager site database.
 For example, type **SMS_CM1**.
     3. In the **Credentials** area, select a Run As account, or create a new Run As account.
 The user account that you specify as the Run As account must be a member of the smsdbrole_extract and the db_datareader groups for the Configuration Manager site database.
     4. In the **Credentials** area, click **Test Connection**.
     5. In the **Credentials** dialog box, in the **Password** box, type the password for the account, and then click **OK**.